abeppu/abeppu.github.com/blog/resume.markdown

 I have been a key contributor within engineering during a period of continued and transformative growth.
 During that period I have driven many of the projects underpinning that transformation.
 Here's a sample:

+#### Data hacking:

+- Measuring and analysing ML bias without user-level ground-truth about sensitive group membership.
+- A model calibration system which supports switching between ML models without disturbing the behavior of downstream systems which consume predictions.
+Simultaneously preserves specific model accuracy metrics while also matching marginal score distributions.
+- Online accuracy metrics for payment fraud.
+Designed analysis and implemented pipeline and reporting for tracking accuracy, in the presence of incomplete and delayed ground truth data.

+#### ML tooling and platfor:

+- Led efforts to speed up our production training pipelines while preserving semantics.
+Achieved up to 3x speedup.
+- Redesign of monolithic scoring service, to multiple services supporting different model versions.
+Supports "instant" changes to model serving based on live configuration and routing system.

 #### Product:

 - A flexible workflow automation product.
 Customers can describe "if X then Y else Z" conditions and automations which have access to our ML features and predictions.
 - A real-time reporting product.
 Customers can see up-to-the-moment reports and aggregates describing their use of our product.

-#### Data hacking:

-- A model calibration system which supports migrating between models while preserving marginal score distributions.
-This lets us change/improve models without disrupting downstream automations.
-- Designed and built jobs to track prediction accuracy over time.
-Designed to consider widely differing customers, and labels which may arrive months after predictions.

 #### Platform/Infra:

-- Migrated between incompatible versions of HBase, with no downtime.
-Involved dual-writing through all tables, backfill jobs to transform between HFile versions, and tooling to check values at a byte-level.
-- Encrypted all data at rest.
-Involved replacing every instance in our fleet, with new images with different FS initialization.
+- Several large, cross-cutting migrations: Zero-downtime migration between incompatible versions of HBase.
+Migration between distributed queue systems (SQS to Kafka).
+Encrypted all data at rest; involved replacing every instance in our fleet.
+Key contributor in inter-cloud migration (AWS to GCP)
-- Migrated from SQS to Kafka as our primary queue.
-Included developing a suite of libraries to handle multi-threaded consumption, retries, monitoring, etc.

 #### Org Hacking:

 - Led a rotation-based system to pay down technical debt.
 - Organized and launched a trial of "project-based teams" -- temporary, inter-disciplinary teams scoped to key projects.
-- Ethics Committee Member
+- Ethics Committee founding member.

 ### Feb - July 2013, Software Engineer, Prismatic (San Francisco, CA)